Rui Hachimura NBA Playoffs Player Props: Lakers vs. Warriors

 Rui Hachimura Insights vs. the Warriors

-- Defensively, the Warriors are ranked 21st in the NBA, allowing 117.1 points per contest.

-- On the glass, the Warriors have given up 43.3 rebounds per game, which puts them 15th in the league.
+- The Warriors concede 43.3 rebounds per game, ranking 15th in the league.

-- Giving up 25.7 assists per game, the Warriors are the 15th-ranked squad in the league.
+- Looking at assists, the Warriors have allowed 25.7 per contest, 15th in the NBA.

-- In terms of 3-pointers, the Warriors are 23rd in the NBA, allowing 12.9 makes per game.
+- Looking at 3-pointers, the Warriors have allowed 12.9 makes per game, 23rd in the NBA.

 Rui Hachimura vs. the Warriors